costajohnt/project_1/text_files/notes.md

 Places Search Box

 Iahve an id associated with a line.
 When Iclick on that line I want it to grab the associated address and put into the google api

+HERE IS WHAT I WANT, WHEN YOU CLICK ON THE LINK OF A JOB, IT SENDS YOU TO A PAGE WITH ALL OF THE JOB DATA DISPLAYED, PLUS ITS MARKER ON A MAP.
+MAKE IT HAPPEN